-Aurora is almost 2 years old - though she is petite likely due to her medical condition.
+Aurora is almost 3 years old - though she is petite likely due to her medical condition.
+Aurora also had dental surgery in March 2017 that resulted in a few pulled teeth.
+Her family should plan on regular cleanings.
 She is playful.
 She gets along well with other cats in the foster home.
 Aurora is an absolute delight & deserves a committed family to open their hearts and home to her.
 She is fostered in Cleveland Hts, OH.

 MAWL's cats are spayed/neutered, leukemia/FIV-tested, dewormed, microchipped and up-to-date on vaccines.
 The cats we offer for adoption are usually the offspring of feral cats or house cats that have been abandoned by their former owners.
 Unless otherwise noted, our cats are available to inside homes only.
 We prefer to adopt our animals to residents of Ohio.
 An adoption donation of $75.00 helps to cover the veterinary fees.

 Your message has been sent to Mid-Ohio Animal Welfare League.